Construction Stormwater Treatment Systems

 Pure Effect, Inc. designs, manufactures, rents, sells, installs, and operates construction and industrial stormwater treatment systems to meet the SWPPP discharge permit requirements.
 We offer basic treatment systems for Risk Level I, Risk Level II, and Risk Level III sites as well as Active Treatment Systems for Attachment F project requirements.

-Recently a number of municipalities have been pressured by the California Regional Water Quality Control Board to enforce the construction stormwater discharge requirements on jobsite.
-This has unfortunately resulted in project owners and general contractors receiving fines that could have been avoided if increased BMP’s were implemented on site.
+Recently a number of municipalities have been pressured by the California Regional Water Quality Control Board to enforce the construction stormwater discharge requirements on the jobsite.
+This has unfortunately resulted in project owners and general contractors receiving fines that could have been avoided if increased BMP’s (Best Management Practice) were implemented on site.
 When basic BMP’s (waddles, fencing, etc.) do not allow the discharge water to meet the permit requirement, a storm water treatment system may be required onsite.
 As long as all of the water is conveyed to one location, Pure Effect can turn key the entire system including the dewatering pumps and pump design.

 Pure Effect, Inc. offers the following treatment equipment for rent or purchase to meet and exceed the NAL requirements of construction and industrial SWPPP applications: